DataFestUofT/datafest-covid-19/content/details.md

 ### When is the competition?

-The competition is April 8 through April 22.
-All projects must be submitted by **April 22, 2020 at 11:59p EDT**.
+The competition is June 1 through June 15.
+All projects must be submitted by **June 15, 2020 at 23:59 EDT**.

 ### Who is eligible to participate?

-The competition is open to all undergraduate and MS students at Duke.
+Undergraduate students in a Statistical Sciences program of study or completed STA130 in Fall 2019/Winter 2020, and registered in the [Independent Summer Statistics Community (ISSC)](https://utoronto.sharepoint.com/sites/ArtSci-STA/ISSC/SitePages/ISSC-Home.aspx) (open to all undergraduate students in Statistics programs at UofT).

+<iframe width="640px" height= "480px" src= "https://forms.office.com/Pages/ResponsePage.aspx?id=JsKqeAMvTUuQN7RtVsVSEOKHUU3SzAJJhmOKjJhDWEpUMTVDMlhXSzA0UDk2SktZREUxOFhSMUxNTC4u&embed=true" frameborder= "0" marginwidth= "0" marginheight= "0" style= "border: none; max-width:100%; max-height:100vh" allowfullscreen webkitallowfullscreen mozallowfullscreen msallowfullscreen> </iframe>

 ### How large are the teams?